theNewDynamic/oregonsadventurecoast.com/content/blog/from-jazz-to-50-s-rock-the-2019-south-coast-clambake-music-festival-has-it-all-copy.md

 - Special Events & Holidays

 ---
-South Coast Clambake Music Festival Returns in March of 2023
+## From Jazz to 50’s Rock, the 2023 South Coast Clambake Music Festival Has It All!

 It’s been a long three years, but at last - the annual [South Coast Clambake Music Festival](https://www.oregonsadventurecoast.com/event/south-coast-clambake-music-festival/) is coming BACK to rock and roll Oregon's Adventure Coast: Coos Bay, North Bend, Charleston March 10-12, 2023!